Xenophobia and racism related to the COVID-19 pandemic: Louisiana

 A police officer in Kaplan, Louisiana, was fired for allegedly making comments on social media about it being "unfortunate" that more black people do not die from COVID-19.

 CNN reporter Amara Walker, a Korean American, described three racist incidents that happened to her at the New Orleans International Airport.
 According to Walker, a man at the airport said "Ni hao, ching chong" to her.
 She says that when she was at the terminal, a different man asked her if she spoke English and mocked Asian languages.
 When an airport officer came to the terminal, Walker says that the officer stated that asking someone if they speak English is not racist.

 Maine

 A homeless man in Portland was arrested in March 2021 for harassing an Asian woman and her daughter and damaging the woman's car.
 Police say they are investigating the incident as a hate crime.

 Maryland

 In Howard County, six restaurants, four of which were Asian-owned, were burglarized on Lunar New Year 2021.

 In May 2021 in Baltimore, two women who were closing shop were reportedly assaulted by a 50-year-old man with a cinder block.
 The women were elderly, in their late sixties.
 One got 25 stitches to her head.
 The man faces assault charges, but hate crime charges were not yet filed.
+The man, Daryl Doles, was found guilty of multiple assaults and sentenced to life in prison, with all but 30 years suspended.